akunna1/Mojo-Web-App/README.md

 ### Firestore Stuff
 - **addDoc(collection(db, 'users', userId, 'emotions', selectedEmotion, selectedResource), { content: '' })**: Adds a new resource entry with default content when none exists.
-- **collection(db, 'users', userId, 'emotions', selectedEmotion, selectedResource)**: References the collection for the selected emotion and resource.
-- **doc(db, 'users', userId, 'emotions', selectedEmotion, selectedResource)**: References the specific document for saving or editing content in the Firestore database.
+- **doc(db, 'users', userId, 'emotions', selectedEmotion, selectedResource)**: References the specific document for saving or editing content in the Firestore database
-- **getDoc(doc(db, 'users', userId, 'emotions', selectedEmotion, selectedResource))**: Fetches the existing content for the selected emotion and resource when loading.
+- **getDoc(doc(db, 'users', userId, 'emotions', selectedEmotion, selectedResource))**: Fetches the existing content for the selected emotion and resource when loading
-- **onSnapshot(doc(db, 'users', userId, 'emotions', selectedEmotion, selectedResource))**: Listens for real-time updates to the selected emotion and resource content.
-- **setDoc(doc(db, 'users', userId, 'emotions', selectedEmotion, selectedResource), { content: updatedContent })**: Updates or saves the user-edited content for the selected combination.
+- **setDoc(doc(db, 'users', userId, 'emotions', selectedEmotion, selectedResource), { content: updatedContent })**: Updates or saves the user-edited content for the selected combination
-- **query(collection(db, 'users', userId, 'emotions', selectedEmotion, selectedResource))**: Constructs a query to retrieve all documents matching the selected emotion and resource.

 #### Firebase tools
 - **auth**: Initializes Firebase Authentication to manage user sign-ins